paweljakubas/j-random-matrices/chapters/basic-algebra.md

-The calculation of rank and its properties will be covered after introducing SVD decomposition as the numerical rank can be determined as a side effect of the decomposition (also possible using QR or LU although so reliable as in caseof SVD).
+The calculation of rank and its properties will be covered after introducing SVD decomposition as the numerical rank can be determined as a side effect of the decomposition (also possible using QR or LU although not so reliable as in case of SVD).

 Inverse of a square matrix is defined as `%.`
 ```